 simulation, geometry, product development

-In collaboration with the Drawing & Painting team and Adobe Research.After rejoining Adobe full-time, I joined early efforts on an intuitive, locality-aware physics-based deformation tool in Adobe Fresco, which we shipped as Pose in late 2025.
-The neatest part is that it just works on any raster or vector layer, with no rigging or setup required.
+In collaboration with the Drawing & Painting team and Adobe Research.After rejoining Adobe full-time, I joined early efforts on an intuitive, locality-aware, physics-based deformation tool for artists, which we shipped as Pose in Adobe Fresco in late 2025.

 By the way, Fresco is completely free and genuinely a fun app for painting and drawing! :)